jackluft/PCAP-Analysis-report/README.md

 This program will detect ICMP Flood attacks by calculating the ICMP Echo packets and calculating its packet rate.
 If the packet rate exceeds a threshold value its will be classified as a attack packet.
 The implementation of this logic is in the check_icmp_flood() function

 ## Detecting HTTP Flood attacks:
+This program will detect HTTP-GET Flood attacks by analyzing the rate of incoming GET requests over time and flagging sources that exceed a specified request threshold, indicating potential DDoS activity.